kencarnage/klan-4/klan/README.md

 <br>
 <br>
-The most powerful interface for your browser 🔥
+The ultimate interface for your browser.🔥

 With klan you can use your browser like a pro.
 Manage tabs, bookmarks, your browser history, perform all sorts of actions and more with a simple command interface.